KubaTworek/KubaTworek/README.md

 <h1 align="center">Hello World 👋, I'm Kuba</h1>
-<h3 align="center">I am Junior Software Engineer, also 2nd year student of Computer Science at the Polish-Japanese Academy of Information Technology.</h3>
+<h3 align="center">I am Dev Engineer, also 2nd year student of Computer Science at the Polish-Japanese Academy of Information Technology.</h3>
 <p align="justify">I would like to develop myself as a Software Engineer focused on Backend technologies and Java.
-Additionally, I would like to expand my skills in many areas such as Quality Assurance, DevOps and Frontend technologies.</p>
+Additionally, I would like to improve my skills in Backend and Frontend development.
+I am eager to learn new languages and tools, that will allow me to become skilled Fullstack Developer.
+To quote a classic, he's not a fullstack developer, he's entire IT department :D</p>

-- 🔭 I’m currently working in [**Glovo**](https://glovoapp.com/)
+- 🔭 I’m currently working in [**ING Bank Śląski**](https://www.ing.pl/)

 - 📫 How to reach me **kubatvorek@gmail.com**

 - 📄 Check my experiences [**CV**](https://github.com/KubaTworek/KubaTworek/files/10191239/cv.pdf)

-- ⚡ Fun fact **I am math tutor for students especially 8th students and also a football referee.**
+- ⚡ Fun fact **I am math tutor for especially 8th students and also a football referee.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">